EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 (R1).
 In this case, the register (R1) must be allocated to the Linux CPU.

-The following example shows usage of "B" option.
+The following example shows usage of "B" conversion specifier.
 Value in the VAL field is converted to BCD format and written to a shared register.

 ```
 record(longout, "f3rp61_example_25") {